 We are obsessed with labels and those labels direct our belief system.
 Labels are what define for us what is right or wrong and what our roles in life are.
 You are a woman so your role is to be a caregiver.
 You are a man so your role is to be a provider.
 These beliefs simplify, but they do not enable growth and exploration.
 Growth and exploration come when we suspend beliefs and question everything.

-Why do we have to believe?
-Because it gives context to this crazy world.
-We believe there is a reason behind the madness.
-There is an end game in sight.
-We believe because it gives us a sense that someone or something is in control.
+Why do we believe in labels?
+Because they give context to this crazy world.
+Labeling others helps us believe there is a reason behind the madness.
+We believe in labels because it gives us a sense that someone, some group, or something is in control.

-I just watched an enlighting TED talk called The Power of Self-Deception.
-In one section Michael Shermer gives the audience a thought-experiment.
+In the enlighting TED talk called The Power of Self-Deception, Michael Shermer gives the audience a thought-experiment.
 You are walking through the plains and you hear the grass ruffle.
 Is it the wind or a predator?
 If it was the wind, but you believed it was a predator, no harm done.
 If it was a predator and you believed it was the wind, you are dead.
-This thought-experiment shows why we will believe the worse case scenario almost everytime.
+This thought-experiment shows why we need to label everything in our environment and why we are willing to believe the worse case scenario almost everytime.